j3mouad/Projet-checs-TDLOG/README.md

 3. **End Screen**
    The final screen shows the winner of the match and includes a button to propose a rematch.

+We want to develop an A.I. algorithm that allows to play with the machine.
+The code will be implemented in C++ with min-max algorithm.
+This should be done in another by branch by another group.